mengteck-liew/Assignment1/README.md

 # Jeon Somi Artist profile(Soloist Singer)
 She is a solist singer who is talented.
 She is able sing, dance and is a billigual who speaks both english and korean.
+The website will showcase songs/albums she has released, her biography and music videos her fans can check out throught this website.

 Essentially, this part is your sales pitch.